 The LMU Chinese Bilingual Teacher Education (CBTE) program prepares qualified Mandarin teachers to teach in both Chinese and English in K-12 bilingual immersion or foreign language classrooms.
 Prospective enrollees can complete the Bilingual Authorization in Mandarin, concurrently with an Elementary Education Multiple Subject Credential or a Secondary Single Subject Credential.
 The CBTE program meets the California teaching requirements through a research-based curriculum delivered by expert faculty.
 Small class sizes, along with the support and guidance from the faculty, administrators, and staff, will ultimately lead to the certification of Chinese teachers eligible to teach at any elementary or secondary school in California and in many other states.

-Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take two pre-service credential courses (continuing Chinese bilingual teacher candidates will also take 2 courses).
-Our thirteenth STARTALK grant will provide scholarships for summer and fall tuition.
+Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take the required coursework.
+For thirteen years, our STARTALK grant provided scholarships for scholars.
 To participate in this program, applicants must first be accepted to the LMU School of Education.
-Click here for the LMU Graduate School Application procedure.

 Pathway 2: Certificate in Teaching Mandarin – Professional Development

-Loyola Marymount University (LMU) is offering a professional development certificate in Teaching Chinese in PreK-12 Classroom this summer, beginning May 2021.
-This hybrid (online) program is taught primarily in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language and heritage language programs for the purpose of increasing their instructional skills.
+The Center for Equity for English Learners at Loyola Marymount University (LMU) offers a professional development certificate in Teaching Chinese in PreK-12.
+This hybrid (online) program is taught primarily in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language, and heritage language programs for the purpose of increasing their instructional skills.
 Course content is designed for credentialed teachers and non-credentialed teachers who have intermediate or advanced skills in Mandarin.
-The 12-unit continuing education program of study is offered through a combination of virtual live webinar meetings and online activities.
+The 12-unit continuing education program of study was offered through a combination of virtual live webinar meetings and online activities.

 - Deepen knowledge and skills in teaching Chinese grammar (Chinese Grammar Pedagogy course);